 If you had $40,000 in your TFSA, you would only be able to withdraw and contribute $29,500 without going over your limit.
 TFSA rules are quite strict, so you would be charged a 1% tax on the excess amount for each month that you’re over your limit.

 The easiest way to check your TFSA contribution room is to log in to your CRA account since it displays your info.
 That said, the CRA website is famous for not being up to date, so the number you see may be inaccurate.
 You’re better off logging all of your contributions and withdrawals on your own, so you know precisely how much TFSA contribution room you have left.
+A good alternative is to use this TFSA Contribution room calculator.

 The easiest way to transfer your TFSA